 Billionaires are the richest of the rich.

-Let’s first take a look at the map below to see the distribution of billionaires by country and type and then read on for some further thoughts.
+Take a look at the map below to see the distribution of billionaires by country and type.

 The map above shows each country of the world separated by the percentage of billionaires into various types.